DerrickLamers/grblwiki/Setup-the-Homing-Cycle.md

  * X, Y and Z Stepper motors have been connected to stepper motor drivers
  * You are able to move stepper motor by sending g-code

-# # Test Stepper Motors Moving Direction:
+# Test Stepper Motors Moving Direction
   At this point, you can simply use Arduino IDE to send command to Arduino Grbl board.
 When you start a "Serial Monitor" in Arduino IDE, you will see those lines appearing in the response window.

+## X axis:

-  To move the motors, type in the command as below:
+To move the motors, type ``G1 X5 F100`` followed by ``G1 X0 F100``.
+The spindle should move to the right, and back again.

-  ``G1 X5 F100``
-  Then:
-  ``G1 X0 F100``

-  See whether the X axis moving to the right direction, + to right, - to left.

-  ``G1 Y5 F100``
-  Then:
-  ``G1 Y0 F100``

-  See whether the Y axis moving to the right direction, if you are facing the CNC machine, spindle move away from you is Y+, and spindle moving toward you is Y-.

-  ``G1 Z5 F100``
-  Then:
-  ``G1 Z0 F100``

-  See whether the Z axis moving to the right direction, spindle moving up is Z+, and spindle moving down is Z-.

-  If you see motor moving the direction as expected, continue.
-Otherwise, you will need to change the $3 parameters accordingly. see Grbl Configuration Wiki.
+If the movement is the other way around, change setting `$3`.
+If `$3` is even, add 1, if `$3` is odd, subtract one.

+## Y axis:

+Type `G1 Y5 F100` followed by `G1 Y0 F100`.

+If you're using a mobile gantry, the spinle should move away from you, and back again.
+If you're using a moving bed, the bed should move towards you, and back again.

+If the movement is the other way around, change setting `$3`.
+If `$3` is one of 0, 1, 4 or 5, add 2.
+Otherwise, subtract 2.

+## Z axis

+Type `G1 Z-5 F100` followed by `G1 Z0 F00`.
+The spindle should move down and back again. (note that the initial movement is negative, typically the Z axis uses 0 as the top, so positive movement often isn't possible).

+If the movement is the other way around, change settint `$3`.
+If `$3` is greater or equal to 4, subtract 4, otherwise add 4.

 # # Home switches pins and wiring
   3 digital input pins are used for signaling Grbl.